Angola /

 Protective amulet

 Deforestation due to the charcoal business could represent a long-term problem.
-The Ngendelengo depend on the forest and its resources to survive.
+The Ngendelengo of Angola depend on the forest and its resources to survive.
 Another challenge is the arrival of farmers to their lands, in search of a better future.
 This migration could trigger conflicts.
 In addition, being a minority in the area, they run the risk of falling into inbreeding.

 Discover the tribes of Angola with the book 'Last Tribes of Angola'